gpicardi/BluE/README.md

 RO2 package to control the subsea lights (Blue Robotics).
 It subscribes to a topic called /torches_intensity (Int64 from 0 to 100) and sends PWM commands to regulate the intensity of the lights

+## **ltc2945:**

+ROS2 package to read data from the LTC2945 power monitor.
+The calibration of the sensor depends on the shunt resistor.
+Calibration is not implemented yet, so currently the current and power values are not correct.

 ## **bno055:**

 ROS2 package to read data from the BNO055 IMU.
 I use the code from https://github.com/flynneva/bno055